dnhCL/Skills-Exercise---RA/README.md

-# Research Assistant — Submission
+# Research Assistant Submission

-This submission contains both tasks for the Research Assistant application (Department of Economics, Stockholm University).
+This submission contains both tasks.
 Although the original instructions requested a Stata `.do` file, the full workflow was implemented in **Python (pandas)** within Jupyter Notebooks, ensuring transparency, reproducibility, and clear documentation of each step.

 ---